Sunscreen-tech/parasol-rust-template/app/README.md

 ```

 ### Fund your account!

-To start, your new wallet has no money.
-Follow the link in the output to get some SPETH
+To start, your new wallet has no currency.
+Follow the link in the output to get
-currency so that you can deploy the contract.
+some SPETH currency so that you can deploy the contract.

 ### Deploy the counter contract
-To start, your new wallet has no money.
-Follow the link to get some SPETH
-currency so that you can deploy the contract.

 ```sh
 $ cargo run -- deploy